 Kamatsiko (2017) states that establishing strategic horizontal collaboration and linkages is as important as creating vertical ones that connect to national level and reach out to grassroots efforts and peoples.
-Ming Xia (1997) notes four different categories of institutional linkages namely (1) Enabling linkages, which provide for authority and safeguarding, (2) Functional linkages, which provide inputs and outputs through relationships with stakeholders, (3) Normative linkages, which provide moral support and creating a favourable image, and (4) Diffuse linkages, which indirectly help with innovation and creation of new resources.
-Further to these, Robinson and Kagombe, (2018) note that exploration of the relationships between institutional linkages and dimensions of governance such as deliberation, equity and inclusivity, accountability, learning, and the resolution of trade-offs can be expected to yield important insights for the design of governance systems that better fit social-ecological landscapes and ultimately provide better governance.
+Ming Xia (1997) notes four different categories of institutional linkages namely (1) Enabling linkages, which provide for authority and safeguarding, (2) Functional linkages, which provide inputs and outputs through relationships with stakeholders, (3) Normative linkages, which indirectly help with innovation and creating a favourable image, and (4) Diffuse linkages, which indirectly help with innovation of the relationships between institutional linkages and dimensions of governance such as deliberation, equity and inclusivity, accountability, learning, and the resolution of trade-offs can be expected to yield important insights for the design of governance systems that better fit social-ecological landscapes and ultimately provide better governance.